Vexed01/Vex-Cogs/docs/cogs/system.rst

 active processes.

 Platforms: Windows, Linux, Mac OS

-..
-Note:: This command appears to be very slow in Windows.
+.. note:: This command appears to be very slow in Windows.

 .. _system-command-system-users: